Blotch3D/Blotch3D/README.md

 -   Create imposter sprites \[TBD\].

--   Connect sprites to the camera to implement HUD objects and text.
+-   Connect sprites to the camera to implement HUD models and text.

 -   Connect the camera to a sprite to implement 'cockpit view', etc.